pmich/bartendro/docs/dispenser.md

 be empty before it is acutally empty.

 These sensors are sensitive devices that require some calibration.
-Even at ambient air pressure, not all sensors are going to return the value absolute value.
+Even at ambient air pressure, not all sensors are going to return the same absolute value.
 Depending on how you plan to use the pressure sensors we encourage you to read the pressure sensor readings at different liquid levels to get acquainted with how the sensor works.